-America Remains Addicted to Triggers and in Denial
+America Remains Addicted To Triggers And In Denial

 The Congressional baseball shooting in June was big news because of who was targeted, but again, with so many survivors and the feel-good story of Steve Scalise’s recovery, it now barely qualifies as horrible.

 But now we finally have our first horrifically massive shooting of the year, one with sufficient shock value to demand our attention.
-It is already being called “the deadliest mass shooting in US history, “so we are going to be hearing about this one for at least 72 hours before it disappears from the news.
+It is already being called “the deadliest mass shooting in modern U.S. history,” so we are going to be hearing about this one for at least 72 hours before it disappears from the news.

-At least we can count on the President to respond with great empathy and sensitivity — no, wait.
+At least we can count on the president to respond with great empathy and sensitivity — no, wait.

 Here’s the thing: I would like to turn away from this story this morning.
 Everything about it disturbs and repulses me.
 But I am sitting here at my desk reflecting on it because it is the only way I know how to express my sorrow for those whose lives were senselessly destroyed for the crime of attending a country music festival.
 It is also the only way I know how to grieve for my country, a country that has long lost its way as far as the sensible regulation of firearms.
 Our culture is sick with violence and our gun problem is more symptom than cause, though in reality it is both.